-Everybody prefers their own mama’s meatloaf unless mama doesn’t make it.
-Mine didn’t.
-So I had to figure it out for myself.
+Gumbo is like meatloaf.
+Everybody prefers his Mama’s meatloaf unless Mama doesn’t make it.
+Unfortunately, my mom didn’t make gumbo, so I had to figure it out for myself.

 Just so you know…

 I’m not Cajun, nor do I claim to be an expert in the cuisine, although I did honeymoon with my husband in New Orleans.
 Does that count?

 I don’t remember much about the food on that trip, so I doubt it.

 My brother-in-law introduced me to gumbo years ago.
 He was adamant about no tomatoes in his gumbo recipe.
 I loved his gumbo and no-tomato policy, so I do the same.

 Ingredients and substitutions: